stelzinga/MF/Management_Framework.md

 The most important one is Y as that sets the Venture apart from Competitors.
 The differentiating factors can be related to the Service itself (quality, availability, aesthetics, taste, ...), the cost to the Client, or it can be more focused on how the Service is produced (environmentally friendly, with involvement of the Client, etc).

 ### Values
 Values reflect what the Venture deems its moral or cultural compass.
 It can be composed of Values *and* Principles.
 These are somewhat different in what they mean.
-Values focus on how to 'be' whereas principles focus on how to 'act' or what to do.
+Values focus on how to 'be' whereas principles focus on how to 'act' or 'what to do'.
 Values are opinions and ideas and are thus subjective, and as a result, they can change under different conditions.
 Principles govern interactions between people, but are objective.

 Values and Principles affect the Venture as a whole and each individual working within or for it like Suppliers.
 They also set requirements in terms of recruitment.
 The distinction between Values and Principles may not be made in each company.